 How do you descale your Tassimo without descaler?
 Sounds like a tall order.
 You could go and get descaler, of course, but in my case, I live outside of a serviced area and would have to order it and wait.
 If you need to descale now, there are the general options available:

 - VINEGAR – Seems like a good idea, right?
 But Tassimo recommends against it, and that’s because it’s too acidic.
 It might work, but it might screw up your reservoir.
-It’ll probably also taste gross after the fact.
+It’ll probably also make your coffee taste terrible after the fact.

-- CLR – Yes, people on the internet said to put CLR in the reservoir.
+- CLR – Yes, people on the internet said to put CLR in the reservoir to descale your Tassimo.
 But that seemed like a horrible idea to me — I use that stuff to clean my bathtub and I don’t really want to ingest it.
-It’s also not recommended for coffee makers with a built-in reservoir, but it’s allegedly okay for the type where the reservoir attaches, like our Tassimo model (the T20, I believe).
+It’s also not recommended for coffee makers with a built-in reservoir, but it’s allegedly okay for the type where the reservoir attaches, like our Tassimo T20 model.
+Still, not a fan of the concept.

-Problem #3 – The Tassimo manual is basically in hieroglyphics.
-Luckily, the internet held one more answer for me, with Nerd Fever’s plain-English explanation of how the process works.
-Once you get your (homemade) solution into the back of the reservoir and your (homemade) cleaning disc into the usual place, you have to hold down the big ol’ MAKE ME COFFEE button, at which point the coffee-making indicator will blink along with the descale indicator.
+Get your (homemade) solution into the back of the reservoir and your (homemade) cleaning disc into the usual place, then hold down the button as if you are making coffee.
+If you did it right, the coffee-making indicator will blink along with the descale indicator.

-Twenty minutes later I had a really disgusting cup of watered-down coffee, lemon juice, water and baking soda, and a soggy disc in the holder, but the descaling light was off and I was only out a buck for the lemon juice.
+Twenty minutes after this process began, I had a really disgusting cup of watered-down coffee, lemon juice, water and baking soda, and a soggy disc in the holder, but the descaling light was off and I was only out a buck for the lemon juice.